When you buy through our links, we may earn a commission. Learn more.

 Strap It Down

-Besides just putting the slide in one of the safer ways to protect a slide out topper from high winds is to strap it down like you would a standard RV awning.
+One of the safer ways to protect a slide out topper from high winds is to strap it down like you would a standard RV awning.

 You can use the Camco Awning Anchor Kit (click to view on Amazon) to strap down the awning so it’s sitting tightly against the roof of the slide.